Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Linens & Towels

-• Clear out your closet and purge any non-essential or old linens.
+• Clear out your closet by purging any non-essentials and recycling old linens into cleaning rags.

-• Neatly fold your linens and store them in baskets or bins.
+• Neatly fold your linens and store them in labeled baskets or bins.

 Declutter Your Home Office

-Home office organization is crucial to productivity when you work or are running a business from home, but it can be a struggle to keep your workspace organized, especially if the space is small.
-Take time to declutter and revamp your home office space for a fresh start and a focused mind!
+Home office organization is crucial to productivity when you work from home, but it can be a struggle to keep your workspace organized, especially if the space is small.
+Take time to declutter and revamp your home office for a fresh start and a focused mind!

 Desk & Drawers